 The legislation regarding non-competition clauses in Finland is facing significant changes, with proposed amendments aiming to restrict the use of non-competition agreements.
-A Government draft bill suggests amending the Employment Contracts Act by introducing a mandatory compensation for all non-competition agreements in Finland.
-The new legislation is suggested to come into force on 1 January 2021.
+A Government proposal suggests amending the Employment Contracts Act by introducing a mandatory compensation for all non-competition agreements in Finland.
+The new legislation is expected to come into force on 1 January 2022.

-At the moment, it is possible to agree on post-employment non-competition restrictions in case particularly weighty reasons are at hand.
-The first six months of the non-competition period can be without any legal mandatory compensation.
-The law states that weighty reasons are required for the usage of such post-contractual obligations, and many employers have carefully considered this whilst using such restrictions.
+At the moment, it is possible to agree on post-employment non-competition restrictions in case particularly weighty reasons exist.
+The first six months of the non-competition period do not need to be compensated to the employee in any way.

-According to current legislation, the restrictive period may be longer than the above-mentioned six months if the employee receives a reasonable compensation, the maximum being a restriction period of one year.
+If the employee receives a reasonable compensation, the restrictive period may be longer than six months, the maximum being a period of one year.

 What is the proposed change?

-A Government draft bill was published in April 2020 and currently awaits presentation to the Parliament.
-The draft bill suggests the introduction of new compensation elements as follows:
+A Government bill has been presented to Parliament in November 2020.
+It suggests the introduction of new compensation elements as follows:

-- The employer’s obligation to pay compensation to an employee for a non-competition restriction is suggested to cover all non-competition agreements regardless of their length.
+- The employer’s obligation to pay compensation to an employee for a non-competition restriction is supposed to cover all non-competition agreements regardless of their length.

 - Compensation is proposed to be paid on a percentage basis tied to the employee's salary and the duration of the non-competition period.
-For a non-competition period of up to six months, the compensation would be equal to 40% of the normal salary, and for a non-competition period of over six months to 60% of the normal salary.
+For a period of up to six months, the compensation would be 40% of the normal salary, and for a period of more than six months, 60%.

-This means that if the proposed changes come into force as suggested, it is no longer possible to have non-competition agreements in place without any compensation being paid.
-This is a significant change from the current situation.
+If the proposed changes come into force as suggested, it is no longer possible to agree on non-competition covenants without compensation.
+This is a significant change in Finnish employment legislation.

 How should employers prepare for the proposed change?

-Depending on the practices, policies and templates of each employer, non-competition clauses must be revised, reassessed and changed to respond to the limits set by the proposed legislation, but also to correspond to the employer's needs.
-Also, it is highly recommended to assess existing non-disclosure agreements in order to align them with non-compete covenants.
-In light of the fact that the use of non-competition agreements will be more costly in future, the role of confidentiality provisions aiming to protect companies' trade secrets will be increasingly important.
+Depending on the practices, policies and templates of each employer, non-competition clauses must be reassessed and changed to respond to the limits of the new legislation, but also to correspond to the employer's needs.
+It is also highly recommended to assess existing non-disclosure agreements in order to align them with non-compete covenants.
+In light of the fact that the use of non-competition agreements will be expensive in future, the role of confidentiality provisions aiming to protect companies' trade secrets will be increasingly important in future.

 View our Employment Briefings >